BenBarnes7/benbarnes7.github.io/Untitled-1.md

 **       **

-**        Inputs:**
+**Inputs:**

-- **••**** Analysis Approach ****:** section 7.1 **       **
+- **Analysis Approach ****:** section 7.1 **       **
-- **••**** Analysis Models ****:** section 7.2 **       **
+- **Analysis Models ****:** section 7.2 **       **
-- **••**** Require ****ments &amp; Other Product Information:** section 7.3 **d Capabilities and Features       **
+- **Require ****ments &amp; Other Product Information:** section 7.3 **d Capabilities and Features       **
-- **••**** Solution Evaluation Approach ****:** defines what types of metrics will be used to measure the performance of a solution.
+- **Solution Evaluation Approach ****:** defines what types of metrics will be used to measure the performance of a solution.
 Covered in section 9.2.

 **Tools &amp; Techniques:**

-- **••**** Behavior-Driven Development ****:** is an approach that suggests that the team should begin with the understanding how the user will use a product, write tests for the behavior, and then construct solutions against the tests.
+- **Behavior-Driven Development ****:** is an approach that suggests that the team should begin with the understanding how the user will use a product, write tests for the behavior, and then construct solutions against the tests.
 It encourages conversation between the user or customer who needs to be satisfied with the solution and those who are implementing the solution.
 This approach is a continuation of test-driven development.
 Behavior-driven development approach includes a commonly accepted syntax to write acceptance criteria for user stories.
-- **••**** Definition of Done ****:** is a series of conditions that the entire team agrees to complete before an item is considered sufficiently developed to be accepted by the business stakeholders.
+- **Definition of Done ****:** is a series of conditions that the entire team agrees to complete before an item is considered sufficiently developed to be accepted by the business stakeholders.
 It helps a project team know that the work is complete so the team can move on to the next user story or iteration (sprint).
 They are often defined at the user story level, iteration level, release level, and product level.
-- **••**** Story Elaboration ****:** is the process by which user stories are supplemented with additional information from conversations with business stakeholders, until they are sufficiently detailed for product development to begin work.
+- **Story Elaboration ****:** is the process by which user stories are supplemented with additional information from conversations with business stakeholders, until they are sufficiently detailed for product development to begin work.
 In adaptive approaches, user stories are commonly written at a higher level of detail than functional and nonfunctional requirements, so story elaboration is the technique used to add the extra details for each story so that development teams have enough detail and information to build the solution.

 **       **